zzzprojects/docs/entityframework.net/pages/getting-started/ef-performance.md

 ---
 PermaID: 1000073
-Title: Entity Framework Improve Performance - Learn What Cause EF to be Slow
+Title: Entity Framework Improve Performance - Learn What Causes EF to be Slow
 MetaDescription: Unlock the power of Entity Framework by understanding what can cause performance issues.
 Learn what causes your application to be slow and solutions to fix it.
-LastMod: 2023-02-25
+LastMod: 2025-06-17
 Tags: getting-started performance
 ---

-# Entity Framework Improve Performance: Discover What Cause EF to be Slow
+# Entity Framework Improve Performance: Discover What Causes EF to be Slow

 ## Improve Entity Framework Performance